anhthh2207/anhthh2207.github.io/_projects/(1) RISCV Project.md

 **Note:** Since the *with-caches* version was later developed, several logic optimizations were made by us.
 As a result, its LUT and flip-flop usage is slightly more efficient compared to its predecessor.

 <div align="center"> <i> As part of the course policy, we are unable to publicly share our code.
-However, our full SystemVerilog implementation and other technical details can be made available upon request and will be considered on a case-by-case basis (typically shared in cases like recruitment processes or research unrelated to CIS 5710).</i> </div>
+However, our full SystemVerilog implementation and other technical details can be made available upon request and will be considered on a case-by-case basis (typically shared in cases like recruitment processes or work unrelated to CIS 5710).</i> </div>